-You want to know about the Carolina Reaper’s origins, heat level and more.
+So, do you want to know about the Carolina Reaper’s origins, heat level and more?
 Check.
-You’re interested in growing your own Carolina Reaper peppers.
+Are you interested in growing your own Carolina Reaper peppers?
 Check.
-You are a chilihead who wants to know where to get pods, plants and Carolina Reaper foods.
+Or, are you a chilihead who wants to know where to get pods, plants and Carolina Reaper foods?
 Check, check, check. 🙂

 What Is the Carolina Reaper Pepper?